GalganaR/GalganaR.github.io/_pages/research.md

   With Cengke Shi (co-first author), Amy Greenwald, and Takehiro Oyakawa.
   *[Published in _SIAM Conference on Applied and Computational Discrete Algorithms (ACDA21)_](https://epubs.siam.org/doi/abs/10.1137/1.9781611976830.15?af=R)*

+**Computing Boundary Crossing Probabilities of General Empirical Processes**
+  With Amy Greenwald, Takehiro Oyakawa.
+  *[To appear in _SIAM Conference on Applied and Computational Discrete Algorithms (ACDA23)_]

 ## Other